nusco/narjillos/backlog.md

 * Native Mac app
 * Native Windows app
 * Run in a browser
+* Fix permissions on distribution startup scripts (has problem starting in Ubuntu)
 * Package Java runtime with command-line program?

 ##Sexual Reproduction